dvanblerkom/ece4203_lab4/README.md

    - total cell area
    - maximum operating frequency in MHz from the reports (You might need to re-run synthesis multiple times to determine the maximum achievable frequency)

 3. Submit your ALU code and testbench to the report.
-Also, `git push` all your work to github repository.
-Add comments to explain your testbench and why it provides sufficient coverage for your divider module.
-(You don't have to run post-synthesis simulation for Question 5).
-That is, run `make sim-rtl SIM_RTL_CONF=sim-rtl-alu.yml` to verify your testbench).
+Add comments to explain your testbench and why it provides sufficient coverage for your module.
+Run `make sim-rtl SIM_RTL_CONF=sim-rtl-alu.yml` to verify your testbench.

+4. Submit waveforms from the post-synthesis simulations showing your synthesized ALUs working.

 ## Acknowledgement